sergivalverde/nicMSlesions/README.md

   have avoided this option in order to speed up training, so 16GB is definitely highly recommended.
 For performing only inference, RAM requirements are more modest.

-  The current version is based on [Keras](https://keras.io), so the following softwares are necessary to run the program:

 * A running [Python](https://www.python.org) environment.
 We highly recommend using the [Anaconda](https://conda.io/docs/user-guide/install/index.html) distribution.